 3. Keep your investments simple

-Note: If you struggle with finding the right plan, choosing the right kind of investments or determining your eligibility, save yourself the stress and talk to a qualified financial advisor about your financial objectives so they can provide you with the guidance you need.
+Note: If you struggle with finding the right plan, choosing the right kind of investments or determining your eligibility, save yourself the stress and talk to a qualified financial advisor about your objectives so they can provide you with the guidance you need.

 4. Set reminders to make your contributions no matter how small